readthedocs/ethical-ad-server/README.rst

   - mobile, tablet, or desktop targeting
   - extensible custom targeting options

-The Ethical Ad Server uses GeoLite2 data created by MaxMind.
+The Ethical Ad Server uses GeoLite2 data created by MaxMind or IP Geolocation by DB-IP.

 Documentation